gluon-lang/gluon/README.md

 ## Usage

 ### REPL
-There is a rudimentary REPL which can be used by passing the `-i` flag to the built executable (after running cargo build, run `target/debug/repl -i`).
-The REPL is currently capable of:
+There is a rudimentary REPL which can be used by passing the `-i` flag to the built repl executable which can be run through `cargo run -- -i`).
+The REPL is capable of:
 * Evaluating expressions (expressions of type IO will be evaluated in the IO context).
+* Printing help about available commands with `:h`
 * Loading files with `:l path_to_file` the result of evaluating the expression in the loaded file is stored in a variable named after the filename without an extension.
 * Checking the types of expressions with `:t expression`
-* Checking type information with `:i type`
+*   Printing information about a name with `:i name`.<br>
+    Example:

+        :i std.prelude.List
+        type std.prelude.List a = | Nil| Cons a (std.prelude.List a)
+        /// A linked list type

-* Exiting the REPL by writing `:q`
+* Exit the REPL by writing `:q`

 ## Documentation